Meet the Alice Academy Activists

 Claire O Sullivan

-Claire has worked for many years with those experiencing homelessness, men, women and families.
-Since joining Tinteán 7 years ago, she is passionate about the experiences of mothers in particular and the invisibility they feel when they are separated from their children.
-Claire wishes to give them a voice, help them to feel visible in the world and their community, reduce the shame and stigma they feel, and also create a system in homeless services where we talk about issues such as this, and where we are skilled in supporting women to see their children where at all possible, empower them to self-advocate for their rights, and acknowledge the grief and loss within.
+Claire is the Manager of Tinteán Housing Association in Waterford, and has worked for many years with those experiencing homelessness.
+She is passionate about the experiences of mothers, in particular, and the invisibility they feel when they are separated from their children.
+Claire’s activism is focused on creating homeless services that support women to see their children where at all possible, empower them to self-advocate for their rights, and acknowledge their grief and loss.

 Clíodhna Ni-Pheadair